TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-selfserveupgrade-rca.md

 <your_database_account_name>.mongo.cosmos.azure.com
 ```

 If you are upgrading from version 3.2, you'll need to replace the existing endpoint in your applications and drivers that connect with this database account. **Only connections that are using the new endpoint will have access to the features in the new API version**.
 The previous 3.2 endpoint should have the suffix `.documents.azure.com`.

->[!Note]
-> This endpoint might have slight differences if your account was created in a Sovereign, Government, or Restricted Azure Cloud.
+This endpoint might have slight differences if your account was created in a Sovereign, Government, or Restricted Azure Cloud.

 ## How to upgrade

-1. Go to the Azure portal and navigate to your Azure Cosmos DB API for MongoDB account overview blade.
-Verify your current server version is what you expect.
+1. Go to the Azure portal and navigate to your Azure Cosmos DB API for MongoDB account **Overview** blade.
+Verify that your current server version is what you expect.

-2. From the options on the left, select the `Features` blade.
+2. From the options on the left, select the **Features** blade.
 This will reveal the Account level features that are available for your database account.

-3. Click on the `Upgrade Mongo server version` row.
+3. Select the `Upgrade Mongo server version` row.
 If you don't see this option, your account might not be eligible for this upgrade.
 If this is the case, file [a support ticket](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade).

 4. Review the information displayed about the upgrade.
 When you're ready to start the process, select `Enable`.